 The Planned Early Dispute Resolution (PEDR) Task Force developed two generic powerpoint presentations as templates for people to discuss PEDR with legal audiences, business groups, potential clients, and others about this efficient method of handling litigation and potential disputes.

 There are two similar but slightly different versions of the powerpoints.
-One is designed for lawyers and the other is designed for business people.

 Click on these links to download the powerpoints.

 Benefiting from Planned Early Dispute Resolution (For Lawyers)

 Benefiting from Planned Early Dispute Resolution (For Business People)

 If you lead a discussion about PEDR and related topics (such as early case assessment or “ECA”), you can tailor these powerpoints to fit the interests of your audience.

 Here are some suggestions for making the discussion as productive as possible.

 With Businesses: Frame The Discussion Around Relevant Trends and the Benefits of Using PEDR.

 For many businesses, there is a powerful incentive to use PEDR due to an increased volume of claims or litigation, the protracted nature of these matters, and increased legal fees and liabilities.
 Court decisions supporting ADR legitimize a strategic approach to litigation.
 Many businesses already use or are familiar with Six Sigma and other measurement-related process improvements.
 These approaches create new definitions of “value” and “win” in the legal environment – where disputes are treated as a business process and protracted litigation is considered as a defect to be remedied.
 From this perspective, PEDR is a “value add” for the business community.